ooker777/docs-1/docs/Github Publisher/Settings/Content.md

 - Text replacement: you can replace text with another one in the converted file, using a simple string or regex.
     - The replacement can be empty to remove the whole string.
     - You can set custom regex flags to arrange your regex.
 See [here for information about JS regex flags](https://javascript.info/regexp-introduction#flags)
+    - You can also set the moment where the regex is run : the replacement can be executed BEFORE all other conversion or AFTER (ie Dataview, tags...).

 ## Tags